-You start by calculating your monthly take-home pay.
+You’ll start by calculating your monthly take-home pay.
 This is your salary minus taxes.
 If you have a health insurance plan or retirement contributions deducted from your paycheck, add those back in.
-OK, now you know your monthly pay, let’s divvy it up according to the budget.
+Now you know your monthly pay, let’s divvy it up according to the budget.

 It’s important to note that the 50/30/20 budget assumes you bring home roughly the same amount of money each month.
 If your income is less stable from month to month, you may want to find a budgeting method that works better for your situation.

 Divide your monthly pay in half.
 That number is the amount of money you’ll allocate for needs.
 Housing, utilities, health insurance, groceries, transportation and prescriptions all count as needs.
 Some debt is considered a need as well, such as credit card payments or car payments.
 If you miss payments, your credit score’s negatively impacted.
 Other needs include child support and alimony.
 Missing payments for either will get you in hot water.
 Therefore, it’s a need.